ecow/ldcdemo/README.md

   - the [composer](https://getcomposer.org/) php dependency manager.
   - git and subversion to clone required componens

-If you like devop approach:
+If you like devop approach :

   - install [vagrant](https://docs.vagrantup.com/v2/installation/) and [virtual box](https://www.virtualbox.org/) on your workstation.
-  - clone this project and cwd in it
+  - clone this project in directory of your workstation and cwd in it
-  - open a shell window and put the command `vagrant up`.
+  - open a shell and type the command `vagrant up`.
 A new virtual machine with all needed tools will be ready and running in few minutes.
-  - point your browser to http://localhosts:8080/api/index.php/test to call your first demo api.
+  - point your browser to http://localhosts:8080/demo to call your first demo api.
   - to destroy your virtual host just type `vagrant destroy` in shell windows

 ##The server side script